 This op-ed was published in Policy Options on June 22, 2017

-By Robert Proulx, rector of Université du Québec à Montréal (UQAM) and a member of Universities Canada’s board of directors
+By Robert Proulx, former rector of Université du Québec à Montréal (UQAM) and a member of Universities Canada’s board of directors

 Summary: Universities need fair dealing access to copyright-protected works.

 With the federal government set to review the Copyright Act, Canadian universities underscore the need to protect the “fair dealing” principle, which balances authors’ rights to fair compensation for their works with society’s right to access these works when it is in the public interest.

 Universities are in the business of knowledge generation, promotion and dissemination.
 By definition, they produce and use material protected by copyright.
 Thanks to substantial public funding, faculty members devote their careers to knowledge creation.
 To ensure that new knowledge generated by their research becomes widely available, authors normally surrender their rights to publishers, which then sell the scientific output back to educational institutions.
 Canadian universities currently invest more than $350 million annually (up more than 40% since 2003-04) to purchase content that, more often than not, they themselves produced with the help of government support.

 Universities readily spend these vast sums because access to knowledge is critical to their ability to fulfill their mission to provide students with state-of-the-art training and to produce knowledge of the highest caliber.
 This is why it is imperative to achieve a proper balance between the right of authors to be compensated and recognized for their work and societies’ right to access this work, and, where appropriate, to do so using fair dealing.